 Implement a major stormwater capture project by FY20.

-Reduce nitrates in agricultural runoff and subsurface drainage by FY20.
+Reduce nitrates in agricultural runoff and subsurface drainage by xx% from the FYxx baseline, by FY20.

 Use the campus as a living laboratory for water use, develop curricula that will engage students in learning, evaluating and developing best practices.